9 Effective Ways to Manage the Effects of Childhood Trauma

 Practicing self-compassion is an integral part of healing from ACEs.
 Recognizing that the blame for these experiences does not rest solely on your shoulders is essential.

-Release the burden of self-blame and guilt by treating yourself with the same kindness and understanding you would offer to a loved one facing similar challenges.
-Self-forgiveness can allow you to embrace your journey toward resilience with an open heart and a renewed sense of purpose.
+- Why it helps: Self-forgiveness can allow you to embrace your journey toward resilience with an open heart and a renewed sense of purpose.

 -